Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Conservative Discrete Quantile Actor-Critic for Scheduling

-Our objective is to learn a scheduling policy $\pi_{\psi}$ from a static dataset $D$, which is capable of outperforming the behavioral policy $\pi_{\beta}$ that generated this dataset.
-Moreover, $\pi_{\beta}$, can be any scheduling heuristic, such as PDRs, genetic algorithms, or just random scheduling data, since $\pi_{\beta}$ can be non-Markovian~\cite{kumar2022should}.
-This implies that we need to learn an accurate representation of all the state-action values $Q_{\theta}(s,a)$ in $D$, such that we can generalize a new scheduling policy that can outperform $\pi_{\beta}$, by "stitching" together what it has seen in $D$.
-Because $\pi_{\psi}$ is updated solely through $Q_{\theta}$, the critic must (1) learn an accurate approximation of the return distribution of state–action pairs in $D$ and (2) remain \textit{conservative} for out-of-distribution actions to avoid value overestimation, while maintaining the ability to discover better scheduling policies than those present in training data $D$.

-For this purpose, we introduce \textbf{Conservative Discrete Quantile Actor-Critic} (CDQAC), an offline RL approach for JSP and FJSP.
-CDQAC proposes a novel combination of a \textbf{quantile critic}~\cite{qrdqn} with a \textbf{delayed policy update} that jointly learn a scheduling policy through a dataset $D$, containing only suboptimal training examples, while still enabling the discovery of policies superior to those in $D$.
+Our goal is to learn a scheduling policy $\pi_{\psi}$ from a static dataset $D$ that surpasses the behavioral policies $\pi_{\beta}$ that generated it. $\pi_{\beta}$ may be any (possibly non-Markovian) heuristic, such as PDRs, genetic algorithms, or random schedulers.
+To outperform $\pi_{\beta}$, the learner must estimate accurate state–action values $Q_{\theta}(s,a)$ in $D$ and “stitch” high-value segments into a better policy.
+This differs from Behavioral Cloning, which learns to imitate the actions of $\pi_{\beta}$.
+Because $\pi_{\psi}$ is updated solely via $Q_{\theta}$, we employ a critic that must (1) model the \emph{return distribution} for state–action pairs observed in $D$ and (2) remain \emph{conservative} on out-of-distribution (OOD) actions to avoid overestimation under distributional shift, while still enabling improvement beyond the data.
+For this purpose, we propose Conservative Discrete Quantile Actor-Critic (CDQAC), an offline RL approach for JSP and FJSP.
+CDQAC integrates a \textbf{quantile critic} with a delayed policy update, enabling the learning of a scheduling policy from a dataset $D$ composed of suboptimal examples, while still discovering policies that outperform those contained in $D$.

-\paragraph{Quantile Critic.} To learn an accurate representation of the value of all scheduling actions in a dataset $D$, we utilize a \textit{distributional} approach for our critic.
-In a distributional approach, we want to approximate the random return $Z^{\pi}=\sum_{t=0}^{\infty}\gamma^{t}r(s_{t},a_{t})$, rather than approximating the expectation as $Q^\pi(s,a)=\mathbb{E}[Z^{\pi}(s,a)]$, and it has shown to learn a far more accurate representation than standard DQN~\cite{c51_dqn, qrdqn, iqn, fqf}.
-To approximate $Z^{\pi}$, we use a \textbf{quantile} critic, through Quantile Regression DQN (QRDQN)~\cite{qrdqn}.
-QRDQN approximates the return by learning a set of $N$ quantiles.
-These quantiles are estimated for specific fractions $\tau_n =\frac{2n-1}{2N}, n\in [1,...,N]$, which represent the target cumulative probabilities for which the quantile values are estimated.
-The return is represented as:
+\paragraph{Quantile Critic.} A single scheduling action induces a return distribution spread across several distinct outcomes: assigning operation $O_{i,j}$ to machine $M_k$ determines which subsequent (operation, machine) pairs become feasible, so the same action can yield substantially different makespans depending on later decisions.
+A scalar $Q$-value collapses this spread into a single expectation that need not correspond to any likely outcome.
+We therefore approximate the random return $Z^{\pi}(s,a) = \sum_{t=0}^{\infty}\gamma^{t} r(s_{t},a_{t})$ directly, rather than its expectation $Q^{\pi}(s,a)=\mathbb{E}[Z^{\pi}(s,a)]$, which has been shown to yield more accurate value estimates than standard $Q$-learning~\citep{c51_dqn, qrdqn}.